Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Flux Calibration of the SHS survey images

 \subsection{Calibration Factors}

 Each SHS field has a corresponding calibration factor (CF) determined by Pierce (2005), but these are not generally available to the community.
 Consequently, we have first re-calculated and improved the reliability of the CF for each survey field using our somewhat different approach based on the 16$\times$ binned SHS data.
-In addition, in fields lacking obvious large scale emission, we have attempted to identify isolated nebulae (such as PNe) with which to provide a new calibration.
+In addition, in fields lacking obvious large scale emission, we have attempted to identify isolated nebulae (such as PNe) in order to provide a new calibration.

 For each SHS field, we selected the corresponding SHASSA field by minimising the distance between the respective field centres.
 Secondly, the 16$\times$ blocked-down continuum-subtracted images were re-binned and re-aligned to match the corresponding 48\arcsec\-resolution SHASSA image using the {\tt MONTAGE} toolkit (http://montage.ipac.caltech.edu/).
 The SHASSA image was then cropped to the re-projected and re-binned SHS image.
-Now, the pixel intensity counts of the re-binned SHS images can be compared directly with the equivalent pixel intensity values (in rayleighs) from SHASSA to yield the CF for that field.
+Now, the pixel intensity counts of the re-binned SHS images can be compared directly with the equivalent pixel intensity values (in R) from SHASSA to yield the CF for that field.
 The {\tt MONTAGE mProject} module also returns the average value of binned pixels, which means that the final CF, derived from the pixel-to-pixel comparison with SHASSA, applies to the original full resolution SHS image.
-Large (typically 30\arcmin\ -- 60\arcmin) representative areas from the normal unvignetted area of each SHS field were selected and matched to give a robust calibration for each field.
-We emphasise that these regions were generally available for calibration, due to the large field-to-field overlap of the survey.
-This known vignetting from the \ha\ filter was the original motivation for the SHS field centres being placed on a 4\arcdeg\ grid rather than the standard 5\arcdeg\ grid, so this problem can be avoided (see Paper~I).